purescript/purescript-lists/README.md

     head :: forall a.
 List a -> Maybe a

+    init :: forall a.
+List a -> Maybe (List a)

+    last :: forall a.
+List a -> Maybe a

     length :: forall a.
 List a -> Number

     mapMaybe :: forall a b. (a -> Maybe b) -> List a -> List b